araqueheinz/udemy-node/README.md

 # The Complete Node.js Developer Course

 ## NOTES
-    * nodemon server.js -e js,hbs --> -e stands for extensions.
+ - nodemon server.js -e js,hbs --> -e stands for extensions.
 By doing this nodemon will keep an eye to all files with the extension js and hbs.
+ - fs.appendFile('file name', data to store + '\n') --> \n means next line

 ## Section 2